Energy stable neural network for gradient flow equations: Introduction

-A class of widely used mathematical models take the form of gradient flows to minimize some total energy, for which many numerical methods have been developed to preserve the energy dissipation property \cite{Elliott1993,Eyre1998,Shen1999,wise2009energy,shen2010numerical,wang2010unconditionally,chen2012linear,shen2012second,EnergyStable2013,yang2016linear,yang2017numerical2,shen2018scalar,pan2023novel}.
+A class of widely used mathematical models take the form of gradient flows to minimize some total energy, for which many numerical methods have been developed to preserve the energy dissipation property \cite{Elliott1993,Eyre1998,Shen1999,wise2009energy,shen2010numerical,wang2010unconditionally,chen2012linear,shen2012second,EnergyStable2013,yang2016linear,yang2017numerical,yang2017numerical2,shen2018scalar,pan2023novel}.
 In this paper, we propose an energy stable neural network (EStable-Net) to solve the gradient flow equations.
-Based on the block architecture Autoflow of the DOSNet \cite{lan2023dosnet}, we introduce an auxiliary variable and encoded it into the blocks to enforce the energy decay property along the network, which is consistent with the physical property of the gradient flow.
+Based on the block architecture Autoflow of the DOSNet \cite{lan2023dosnet}, we introduce auxiliary variables and encoded it into the blocks to enforce the energy decay property along the network, which is consistent with the physical property of the gradient flow.
 This design provides a stable, efficient and interpretable network structure.
-Experiments on several partial differential equations demonstrate that our network is able to generate high accuracy and stable predictions.
+The network is trained at a finite time $T$ for varying initial date, and once it trained, it can be applied to predict the evolution result at the training time $T$ and to infer the evolution results at later time.
+Experiments on based on the Allen-Cahn equation and the Cahn-Hilliard equation in two dimensions demonstrate that our network is able to generate high accuracy and stable predictions.

+Recently, some neural network based methods have been proposed to incorporate the physics of the solutions of the PDEs based on numerical schemes.
+The unsupervised deep learning method in \cite{JuLili2024} trained a neural network that uses the loss of residual of the fully-discrete system (Crank-Nicolson scheme of the Allen-Cahn equation) instead of using residual of the equation as the loss in the PINN method \cite{raissi2019physics}, which requires time step $\Delta t\rightarrow 0$; and their network is applied to both the classic and conservative Allen-Cahn equations.
+The energy-dissipative evolutionary deep operator neural network in \cite{ShenJie2024} trained the DeepONet \cite{lu2021learning} for the evolution over a time period $\Delta t$, and then in the subsequent evolution with time step $\Delta t$, the network parameters are updated by a finite difference scheme based on the SAV (scalar auxiliary variable) form the equation \cite{shen2018scalar} that enables the energy-dissipative property; this network also requires time step $\Delta t\rightarrow 0$.